Clover has Nashville covered

 The Clover Health Flu Shot Monitor also found that:

-51% of seniors with a household income of $75,000 or more have received a flu shot, versus 46% of those in households earning $35,000-$74,999, and just 29% of those earning less than $35,000
+- 64% of local seniors with a household income of $75,000 or more have received a flu shot, versus 69% of those in local households earning $35,000-$74,999, and just 59% of those earning less than $35,000

-The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in Nashville and across the U.S. to assess how prepared seniors are for this flu season.
+The Flu Shot Monitor from Clover, a healthcare company using technology to improve medical outcomes, surveyed seniors in Nashville and across the U.S. to track the percentage of adults 60 and older who get vaccinated throughout this flu season.

-Clover's focus on reducing the number of seniors who catch the flu in the Nashville area stems from the company's commitment to preventative healthcare, leveraging data and its technology platform to proactively address potential illnesses before they become serious.
+Clover's focus on reducing the number of seniors who catch the flu stems from the company's commitment to preventative healthcare, leveraging data and its technology platform to proactively address potential illnesses before they become serious.
 As part of this, Clover's sophisticated technology has an 85% accuracy rate in identifying patients at risk of being admitted to the hospital in the next 28 days – an unmatched level of precision.